 That’s why I teamed up with Dr. Stacy Yeager of Abundant Life Business Consulting/African-American Breastfeeding Coalition.
 As the founder and CEO of Black Families Do Breastfeed, I couldn’t have thought of a more perfect person to speak with about this issue.

 Let’s take a look at some statistics before we move on to some of the things you can do to promote and encourage breastfeeding in the Black community.

 Did you know?

-Differences in breastfeeding rates vary by state.
+- Differences in breastfeeding rates vary by state.
 However, Black breastfeeding is consistently among the lowest.
-From 2011-2015, the percentage of Black women that reported initiating breastfeeding was among the lowest of races — 64.3%, trailing Hispanics and Whites by nearly 20%
+From 2011 to 2015, the percentage of Black women that reported initiating breastfeeding was among the lowest of races — 64.3%, trailing Hispanics and Whites by nearly 20%

-Breast milk changes to support baby‘s needs (ex.
-If baby is sick, you’ll produce more antibodies in you milk to help baby along)
+- Breast milk changes to support baby‘s needs (ex.
+If baby is sick, you’ll produce more antibodies in your milk to help baby along)